 How it works:

-the rising edge of the gate signal.
-In Velocity mode
+then the Midi data are sent later then the rising edge of the gate signal.

 the voltage applied to the CVV input is used to define the velocity data of the